-Wildlife Manager for a Day (3-4 hours) Related TEKS
+Wildlife Manager for a Day (2-4 hours) Wildlife Manager for a Day Related TEKS

 Students become wildlife biologists as they assess a site’s potential for “reintroduction” of a species which was historically found in Denton County.
 “Wildlife Managers” survey vegetation, examine soil type, discover what wildlife is already using the site, and collect other information necessary to decide whether the reintroduction should proceed.
 Group size: 10‐35 students.

 LLELA staff or volunteers can lead your group on one of our hiking trails.
 Unless you specify a theme for your hike, the guide will provide an age-appropriate, themed hike of his/her own choosing.
 Some possible themes include, but are not limited to: our senses/observing the natural world, animal tracks and signs, animal and plant adaptations, historic Denton County and its settlement, or animal homes.